-What if on a stormy night at the highway you find a single hotel, that is full but with only one room empty i.e number 13?
+What if on a stormy night on the highway, you find a single hotel, that is full but with only one room empty i.e. number 13?
 What will you do?
 Most of us will think twice.
 But with fear in mind and looking at the circumstances, we might stay.
-Noteworthy, we all know the reason behind this, it’s the trickery that our mind plays due to various myths and stories related to number 13.
+Noteworthy, we all know the reason behind this, it’s the trickery that our mind plays due to various myths and stories related to the number 13.

 It’s the 21st century and most of us still believe such spectre.
 But is it really a hoax or there is any source of truth behind it?

-Yes, there is a lot of historical beliefs in western culture to call number 13 an “Evil”.
+Yes, there is a lot of historical beliefs in Western culture to call number 13 “Evil”.
 And also some of the events in the history that added a flare to this.
 Let’s see some of the prominent ones:

 The Myth of 13 Letters in a Name

-There’s an old superstitious belief that says 13 letters in a name of a person, are bound to be cursed.
-Silly, yes, but slightly more convincing when you consider that a number of notorious people names (Saddam Hussein, Osama bin Laden, Jeffrey Dahmer, Joseph Stalin, Charles Manson, Jack the Ripper and many more) all contain 13 letters.
+There’s an old superstitious belief that says 13 letters in the name of a person, are bound to be cursed.
+Silly, yes, but slightly more convincing when you consider that a number of notorious people’s names (Saddam Hussein, Osama bin Laden, Jeffrey Dahmer, Joseph Stalin, Charles Manson, Jack the Ripper and many more) all contain 13 letters.
 In addition, Adolf Hitler’s baptismal name was Adolfus Hitler.

 Either the Last Supper or the Crucifixion Occurred on the 13th.

-There is a belief of people to call number 13 unlucky.
-They believe that the Last Supper of Jesus or his crucifixion occurred on 13th of Nisan (a month of the Jewish calendar).
-Last Supper was the last dinner of Jesus.
+There is a belief of people to call the number 13 unlucky.
+They believe that the Last Supper of Jesus or his crucifixion occurred on the 13th of Nisan (a month of the Jewish calendar).
+The Last Supper was the last dinner of Jesus.

 13 people at the Last Supper